Dotnet-Boxed/Templates/README.md

 <p>The default ASP.NET MVC template takes no consideration of Search Engine Optimization at all.
 ASP.NET MVC Boilerplate adds a robots.txt file to tell search engines which pages they can index.
 It also adds a sitemap.xml file where you can add links to all your pages programmatically.</p>

 <p>ASP.NET MVC has some very useful settings for appending trailing slashes to URL's and making all URL's lower case.
-Unfortunately, both of these are turned off by default.
-This project turns them on by default, which is terrible for SEO.</p>
+Unfortunately, both of these are turned off by default, which is terrible for SEO.
+This project turns them on by default.</p>

 <h2>Browser Compatibility</h2>